 California Transparency in Supply Chains Act: Supplier Disclosure Statement

-- Baxter provides training sessions on Baxter’s Code of Conduct for new and existing employees.
+Baxter provides training sessions on Baxter’s Code of Conduct for new and existing employees.
 Additionally, Baxter has a Procurement Ethics course for those who have direct responsibility for supply chain management.
-This module, beginning in 2012, includes material to educate procurement professionals about human rights risks, including human trafficking and slavery.
+Beginning in 2012, this module includes material to educate procurement professionals about human rights risks, including human trafficking and slavery.

 Please also see Baxter's Global Human Rights Policy.